On Conservative Matrix Fields: Continuous Asymptotics and Arithmetic

-However, $\clM_{(0,-1)}(1,1)$ is not defined. \end{examp} It is useful to examine the matrices associated with straight paths in $x+\Z^d$.
-We call such paths (starting at point $x$ and moving by $v$ at each step) \textit{trajectories}, and the associated sequence of matrices \textit{trajectory matrices}.
-A definition: \begin{definition} In a CMF $\clM$ of dimension $d$ and rank $r$ over $K$, we define a \textit{trajectory matrix} $T_{x,v}(n)$ as the matrix that is associated with the $n$th step (starting at 0) in the trajectory $x+nv$
+It is useful to examine the matrices associated with straight-line paths in $\textbf{x}+\Z^d$.
+We call such paths, starting at $\textbf{x}$ and advancing by $\textbf{v}$ at each step, \textit{trajectories}, and we call the associated sequence of matrices \textit{trajectory matrices}.
+The formal definition is as follows. \begin{definition} In a CMF $\clM$ of dimension $d$ and rank $r$ over $K$, the \textit{trajectory matrix} $T_{\textbf{x},\textbf{v}}(n)$ is the matrix associated with the $n$th step, starting at $0$, along the trajectory $\textbf{x}+n\textbf{v}$: